 Elaine: I think this is the same one I gave him.
 He recycled this gift.
 He’s a regifter!

-Ask yourself if you can handle regifting.
-This means you’re capable of keeping it as a secret and you won’t have feelings of guilt afterwards.
+Thinking of regifting?
+Then ask yourself if you can handle it.
+This means you’re capable of keeping it a secret and you won’t have feelings of guilt afterward.

 General Rules of Regifting